leonore14/leonore14/README.md

 <br>
 <p>After having worked for more than ten years in textile (as Developer, Designer & Product Manager), I'm now enjoying the digital life !</p>
-<p>I am finishing my training to become a Front-End Developer.
+<p>I am finishing my training to become a Front-End Developer...
 It's just a matter of weeks now !</p>
 <p> And as you may guess, my favourite part is about styling -- CSS :-)</p>

 <br>